-Outings sponsored by the Athletics and Outdoor Programs Offices are governed by the relevant provisions of this policy, even though such outings might not be held on college property.
-Refusal to cooperate with officers or representatives of the Athletics and Outdoor Programs Offices shall entail disciplinary action to be determined by the executive director of campus health and wellness.
+Outings sponsored by the Athletics and Outdoor Programs Offices are governed by the relevant provisions delineated in the Student Handbook, even though such outings might not be held on college property.
+Refusal to cooperate with officers or representatives of the Athletics and Outdoor Programs Offices shall entail disciplinary action to be determined by the Vice President for Student Engagement.